 “Implementation of rooftop solar is taking place at a much slower pace and it seems unlikely that the government would achieve its 40GW target by 2022,” a recent report by PHD Chamber of Commerce and Care Ratings said.
 “Specific policy initiatives to support rooftop solar especially effective net-metering implementation and offering incentives in order to attract financial investors needs to be introduced.”

-- CERC approves generation tariff for NHPCs Chamera HEP-III Read more
+- CERC approves final tariff of Tehri HPP Stage-I for April 2009-March 2014 Read more